tiagosimoesdev/code-challenge/README.md

 ## Installation
-- Please see the README.md file in the backend and frontend folders for installation instructions
+- Please see the README.md file in the api and client folders for installation instructions